Daivuk/onut/README.md

 ```bash
 ./JSStandAlone/JSStandAlone ./samplesJS/Dungeon/
 ```
 The JSStandAlone app takes 1 argument, the path to where your assets/scripts are.
-If no argument are passed, current directory will be used.
+If you screw this up, onut will load **all** javascript files on your PC.
+Hilarity ensue.

 ### Supported features
 Here is a table of features with support per platform and availability to the javascript bindings.
 For a full list of features, check the samples/ and samplesJS/.